OWASP/CheatSheetSeries/cheatsheets/Vulnerable_Dependency_Management_Cheat_Sheet.md

 # Remark about the security issue handling decision

-When a securit issue is detected, it's also possible to decide to accept the risk represented by the security issue.
+When a security issue is detected, it's possible to decide to accept the risk represented by the security issue.
 However, this decision must be taken by the [Chief Risk Officer](https://en.wikipedia.org/wiki/Chief_risk_officer) (fallback possible to [Chief Information Security Officer](https://en.wikipedia.org/wiki/Chief_information_security_officer)) of the company based on technical feedback from the development team that have analysed the issue (see the *[Cases](#-cases)* section) as well as the CVE's [CVSS](https://www.first.org/cvss/user-guide) score indicators.

 # Cases